GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 This provision explicitly allows a person or entity to use this project to provide a product or service to a customer, consumer, end user, or entity in exchange for something else.

-If this provision is not explicitly granted it means that this project can not be used to provide a product or service that requires the customer, consumer, end user, or entity to facilitate a monetary transaction with the provider.
+If this provision is not explicitly granted it means that this project cannot be used to provide a product or service that requires the customer, consumer, end user, or entity to facilitate a monetary transaction with the provider.
 Meaning that unless this provision is granted the customer, consumer, end user, or entity shall not be charged any monetary, or other, costs, to use the product or service this project is used in.
 This includes any indirect costs to the customer, consumer, end user, or entity.
 Indirect costs include, but are not limited to, advertising revenue, selling of user data, or using user data for marketing or other business operations.
-Simply put if this provision is not explicitly granted the customer, consumer, end user, or entity shall be able to use the product or service using this project for free without any cost, be it direct or indirect.
+Simply put, if this provision is not explicitly granted the customer, consumer, end user, or entity shall be able to use the product or service using this project for free without any cost, be it direct or indirect.

 <h3 id="Donation">Donation</h3>

 "Donation" allows for the providers of a product or service using this project to collect donations.
 These donations can be monetary or applicable transactions such as, but not limited to, labor, advertising, or services.

 A donation must not be required from the customer, consumer, end user, or entity to use the provided product or service using this project.
 A donation must also not give the customer, consumer, end user, or entity special privileges or access to the product or service using this project that a non-donator would not have.
-Simply, donators and non-donators must be kept equal in all aspects.
+Simply put, donators and non-donators must be kept equal in all aspects.

 <h3 id="Distribution">Distribution</h3>